mateusjunges/laravel-acl/docs/guide/usage.md

 ## Syncing user permissions

-The user permissions can synced with this method:
+The user permissions can be synced with this method:

 ```php
 //With permission id: